hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 ```{exercise}
 Implement the diffusion operator and test the Taylor-Green example with a small viscosity ($\nu = 0.001$ for example).
 ```

+## Conclusion

+In this part, you have mastered samurai's flux mechanism, a powerful tool that ensures conservation at multi-resolution interfaces.
+You learned to:

+- Configure and use **nonlinear flux schemes** for conservative formulations (scalar and vector Burgers)
+- Handle **non-conservative formulations** for coupled systems
+- Implement **linear homogeneous schemes** for diffusion operators
+- Combine multiple operators (convection + diffusion) in a single solver

+The key advantage of samurai's flux mechanism is its **dimension-agnostic nature**: the same flux definition works seamlessly in 1D, 2D, and 3D.
+You can also define different fluxes by dimension if needed.
+You also saw how to handle both scalar and vector fields with minimal code changes.

+In the next part, you will apply these concepts to the **Euler equations** for compressible gas dynamics.
+This will require more sophisticated Riemann solvers (Rusanov, HLL, HLLC) and introduce new challenges such as custom boundary conditions and ensuring physical positivity.
+The flux mechanism you learned here will be the foundation for solving these complex multi-dimensional problems.